 16.1 Redundancy can be a difficult experience for employees especially for staff who have worked for many years in a stable environment.
-The Principal and HR should provide as much information, advice and help as possible.
+The Trust will provide as much information, advice and help as possible.
 Further advice and support will be available and arranged on a case by case basis but could include access to the employee assist programme or practical help and support in finding alternative employment etc.